 - Birth Parent Service Program Fees, including: education, unlimited counseling and support, assistance with implementing an adoption plan, etc. Note: Families working with birth parents who are not working with Children’s Home and LSS should expect to pay birth parent fees to whoever is providing those services.

 In addition, you may encounter additional fees and expenses which will be paid directly to a third party (e.g. travel, attorney fees, etc.).Learn About Resources for Funding Your Adoption

-You may choose to join our program that offers two service tracks as described below.
+The length of time it takes to complete an infant adoption varies greatly.
+On average, it takes 2-3 years.
+We’ve found that families who actively do their own outreach often become adoptive parents sooner.
 Please keep in mind that with infant open adoption there is no way to predict or guarantee a time frame for placement to occur, the child’s birth parents decide which family feels like the best fit for their child.

 An adoption counselor will consult with you on your specific designated adoption situation to determine the needs of the adoptive and birth families, and to plan for services to meet those needs.
 We will consult with all attorneys and agencies involved to coordinate a plan.
 We also utilize our experience, knowledge and connections to help families navigate the process of connecting with a birth family in another state.

 We have developed and maintain effective collaborations with outside resources critical to a designated adoption process such as Interstate Compact on the Placement of Children (ICPC), American Academy of Adoption Attorneys, Indian Law Center, and Department of Human Services.

 Many designated situations can be time critical.
 We will act responsively to ensure the best opportunity for adoptive families to complete requirements necessary for the placement of a child into their home.